-As a responsible employer, the Group strives to foster an equal, healthy and inclusive workplace environment for our employees.
-We ensure compliance with relevant laws and regulations including Employment Ordinance (Cap.
-57 of the laws of Hong Kong), Employees' Compensation Ordinance (Cap.
-282 of the laws of Hong Kong), Sex Discrimination Ordinance (Cap.
-480 of the laws of Hong Kong), Disability Discrimination Ordinance (Cap.
-487 of the laws of Hong Kong), Family Status Discrimination Ordinance (Cap.
-527 of the laws of Hong Kong) and Race Discrimination Ordinance (Cap.
-602 of the laws of Hong Kong).
+The Group is committed to being a responsible employer by cultivating a workplace that is equal, inclusive, and supportive of its employees' well-being.
+This is achieved by adhering to all relevant legal and regulatory requirements, including the Employment Ordinance (Cap.
+57), Employees' Compensation Ordinance (Cap.
+282), Sex Discrimination Ordinance (Cap.
+480), Disability Discrimination Ordinance (Cap.
+487), Family Status Discrimination Ordinance (Cap.
+527), and Race Discrimination Ordinance (Cap.
+602) under Hong Kong law.
+By upholding these standards, the Group fosters an environment that prioritizes fairness, diversity, and mutual respect, ensuring employees feel valued and empowered.

-During the Year, the Group was not aware of any incidents of non-compliance with all the applicable laws and regulations related to employment.
+Throughout the reporting period, the Group did not encounter any instances of non-compliance with applicable employment-related laws and regulations.